16 Tools - Creative use of audio effects

 16.1 The tools of the trade

 Ableton Live Suite comes with a HUGE range of audio effects and if you add in Max for Live effects there are almost too many audio-manglers out there to list or talk about in this chapter.
 While there are a few third-party audio effect plugins that are worth a mention, and which I use a LOT in my productions, you can get a LONG way with just the stock Ableton Live Suite audio effects.
 The benefit of third party plugins is where they offer something that the Live effects cannot.
 I’ll talk about some of these below.
-But let’s start looking at a few key plugins which are likely to be useful for ambient music.
+But let’s start looking at a few key plugins which are likely to be useful for generative music (and in particular for generative, ambient music which I create).

 16.2 Hybrid Reverb